HealthInformaticsUT/EstonianOMOPMappings/diseases/README.md

 ### 5. Conditions, Symptoms, and Side-Effects from Unstructured Data
-These concepts relate to conditions, symptoms, and side-effects that are extracted and classified from Estonian health data.
+These concepts relate to conditions, symptoms, and side effects that are extracted and classified from Estonian health data.

 The mappings in this CSV file were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).

 - **File:** [side_effects_mappings](side_effects_mappings.csv)
-- **Description:** This file contains a list of concepts related to symptoms and side-effects, along with their mappings to OMOP CDM standard concepts.
+- **Description:** This file contains a list of concepts related to symptoms and side effects, along with their mappings to OMOP CDM standard concepts.

 ## The Structure of Mapping files
 Each CSV file contains the following columns:

 - **source_code:** The original code or concept from the respective code set.
-The source code being translated into a Standard Concept.
+The source code is being translated into a Standard Concept.
 - **source_concept_id:** A foreign key to the Source Concept (refers to OMOP CDM CONCEPT table) that is being translated into a Standard Concept.
 - **source_vocabulary_id:** A foreign key to the OMOP CDM VOCABULARY table defining the vocabulary of the source code that is being translated to a Standard Concept.
 - **source_code_type:** The type of the source code (e.g., cancer, icd10, icdo3, pathology, side_effects).